libregraphicsmeeting/state-of-lg-2019/Kdenlive/Kdenlive.md

 -- Slide 2 --

-For the 19.08 cycle the team will add advanced trimming tools as the first item in their roadmap to implement professional grade features.
+For the rest of the year the team have on the roadmap:

+* Nested timelines
+* Same-track transitions
+* OpenTimelineIO
+* Advanced trimming tools

 The Titler will be getting a rewrite as part of a GSOC project, which means that text animations will be back.

 Also work has started to improve OpenGL support to eventually add GPU accelerated effects and rendering.